savvyshell/SavvyCart/README.md

 ## Live Demo

 The web-demo of SavvyCart is being hosted on Heroku for testing purposes, and can be viewed here [Heroku SavvyCart Demo](https://savvycart.herokuapp.com/).
+Since Heroku hibernates apps that are not in use when running dynos, it may take a few seconds to launch the app for Heroku to wake the application.
+This is not reflective of the app's runtime speed.

 ## Features
 - Custom database seeder script